 This 'Preventing Radicalisation Policy' is part of our commitment to keeping children safe.
 Since the 'Education and Inspections Act 2006' schools have a duty to promote community cohesion.
 Over the last few years global events have led to a growth of extremist viewpoints, including advocacy of violent extremism.
 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
 In March 2015 new statutory duties were placed on schools by the 'Counter Terrorism and Security Act,' (2015) which means they must work to prevent children being drawn into extremism.
 Safeguarding children from all risks of harm is an important part of a school's work and protecting them from extremism is one aspect of that.

-The Prevent Duty

-Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)
+The Prevent duty Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)

 All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
-This duty is known as the Prevent Duty.
+This duty is known as the Prevent duty The

-The Prevent Duty should be seen as part of schools' and colleges' wider safeguarding obligations.
+Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
 Designated safeguarding leads and other senior leaders in schools should familiarise themselves with the revised Prevent duty for England and Wales, especially paragraphs 57-76, which are specifically concerned with schools (and also covers childcare).
-The guidance is set out in terms of four generalthemes: risk assessment, working in partnership, staff training, and IT policies.
+Designated safeguarding leads and other senior leaders in colleges should familiar themselves with the Prevent duty guidance: for further education institutions in England and Wales.
+The guidance is set out in terms of four general themes: risk assessment, working in partnership, staff training, and IT policies.